- In simple terms, what is Targeted Universalism?

 In the primer, we explain that the first step of the development of a Targeted Universalism process is “establishing a universal goal.”
 The universal goal should be framed without specific reference to reducing disparities or the performance of a particular group.
 Therefore, it should not be aimed at reducing a particular disparity.

-This does not mean that you should ignore how different groups are performing in thinking about where to set the universal goal, it just means that the goal itself should not be framed in reference to specific groups.
-Consider, as an example, a community college seeking to boost it’s graduation rate.
+This does not mean that you should ignore how different groups are performing in thinking about where to set the universal goal; it just means that the goal itself should not be framed or calibrated in reference to specific groups.
+Consider, as an example, a community college seeking to boost its graduation rate.

 Suppose a community college discovers that it has a 49 percent graduation rate, but that the rate is only 39 percent for students who are parents and 35 percent for students with disabilities.
 The community college may set as a universal goal the target of getting 60 percent of students to graduation.
 This may require intensive targeted supports for students who are parents and students with disabilities.
 Thus, the universal goal does not specify the reduction of a particular disparity or make reference to how some student populations are performing relative to other ones, but provides a realistic target which will demand intensive efforts to achieve it.

-In short, the universal goal should not reference specific groups or aim to reduce disparities.
+In short, the universal goal should not reference specific groups or aim to reduce disparities, and should be set independent of all groups.
 Nor is the Targeted Universalism process a license to engage in targeting in policy, programs or platforms in goal-setting.
-All targeted efforts should be designed in reference to the universal goal.
+Targeted Universalism is not just instrumental, a way to covertly raise up the performance of the most marginalized groups.
+An authentic Targeted Universalism process cares about all groups.
+All targeted efforts should be designed in reference to the universal goal, not in reference to disparities or closing disparities.

-ANSWER: The answer to the question immediately above suggests the answer: doing this is antithetical to the targeted universalism process.
-Steps 3, 4 and 5 relate to specific groups, but the framing of the universal goal and the general performance measure are conducted without reference to specific groups.
+ANSWER: No. As was explained in the answer immediately above, the universal goal should be framed and calibrated without reference to the performance of any particular group.
+This does not mean that a Targeted Universalism design process is ignorant or unconscious of the performance of specific groups.
+Steps 3, 4 and 5 of the Targeted Universalism development process relate to specific groups, but the framing of the universal goal and the general performance measure are conducted without reference to specific groups.

-If you are trying to set a goal that focuses or targets a specific group with the intention of improving the performance of that group, then you are trying to design a targeted intervention, not a targeted universalistic intervention.
+The universal goal should be set in relation to where groups are performing.
+Just not in relation to any particular or specific group.
+This can also be seen at a conceptual level.
+If you are trying to set a goal that focuses or targets a specific group with the intention of improving the performance of that group, then you are trying, by definition, to design a targeted intervention, not a targeted universalistic intervention.
 This is described more below, in answer to the question about the difference between targeted policies and targeted universal policies.

 On the other hand, if your intention is to set as the universal goal the performance of a better- or best-performing group, then this is also inconsistent with a targeted universalism policy development process.
 Targeted Universalism is an approach to policy development and communication designed to improve outcomes for marginalized communities and members of marginalized social groups in a more sustainable and durable way by including all groups in the policy frame.
 This is thoroughly discussed in the first major section of the primer, “Categorizing Strategies.”
 And, as noted above, the process has a strong tendency to reduce disparities by moving all groups toward a universal goal.